blulas/bamoe-maven/README.md

 This repository contains custom [**Maven Archetypes**](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) for creating decision and process services based on [**IBM Business Automation Manager Open Edition**](https://www.ibm.com/docs/en/ibamoe/9.2.x) including legacy v8 as well as the latest cloud-native release of v9 (powered by Kogito).

 ## Overview
 In short, Archetype is a Maven project template generation toolkit.
 An archetype is defined as an original pattern or model from which all other things of the same kind are made.
-The name fits as we are trying to provide a system that provides a consistent means of generating Maven projects, specifically, Kogito Decision Service projects.
+The name fits as we are trying to provide a system that provides a consistent means of generating Maven projects.
 The archetype will help authors create Maven project templates for users, and provides users with the means to generate parameterized versions of those project templates.

 ## Building the Project
 In order to build the archetypes, you must run the following command `mvn clean install`, which will build all the archetypes and store themin the enterprise artifact repository as well as the local .m2 cache.